kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 a preview.
 Here is how to find it:

 - Scroll down in the PR to find the Netlify bot comment
-- Click the "Deploy Preview" link
+- Click the "Deploy Preview" link , this won't take you directly to your blog post, so manually add `/blog/1/01/01/{slug}` to the URL, for example: `https://deploy-preview-kubernetes-io-main-staging.netlify.app/blog/1/01/01/my-blog-slug`
-- Navigate to the Blog section or add `/blog/1/01/01/{slug}` to the Netlify URL, replacing `{slug}` with the slug from the front matter

 ![Netlify bot comment showing the Deploy Preview link](netlify-preview.png)

 Hugo uses `1-01-01` as its default when no publish date is set yet.

 **ALWAYS CHECK ON MOBILE TOO**

 Something that looks great on desktop may not render properly on mobile.
 Especially check for diagrams, math, and images.